An analogue of Wilton's formula and values of Dedekind zeta functions

 where $\mathfrak{a}$ and $\mathfrak{p}$ run over the non-zero ideals and prime ideals of $\mathcal{O}_K$ respectively.
 If $v_K(m)$ denotes the number of non-zero integral ideals in $\mathcal{O}_K$ with norm $m$, then $\z_K$ can also be expressed as

 Let

 for any integer $m$, and any positive integer $n$. \\ The Meijer G-function is a sum of hypergeometric functions each of which is usually an entire function.
-It is written as on the left hand side of the following equation and defined in \cite{N62} by the integral on the right hand side
+It is defined by the following line integral in the complex plane (see \cite{N62})